-- 1. Turn off all electronic devices before coming to class (students who are required to be on call or who could be in a potential emergency situation should clear the use of any electronic device with their instructor before class); - 2.
-Arrive for class on time and avoid leaving early; - 3.
+Turn off all electronic devices before coming to class (students who are required to be on call or who could be in a potential emergency situation should clear the use of any electronic device with their instructor before class);

+- 2. Arrive for class on time and avoid leaving early; - 3.
 Remain attentive throughout the entire class session; - 4.
 Listen actively and avoid side conversations while the instructor or another student is presenting information; - 5.
 Demonstrate a respectful attitude toward the instructor and other students during discussion and debate; - 6.
 See their instructor during office hours instead of during class time if they need clarification of course material missed due to absence; - 7.
 Consume food in the classroom only with permission of the instructor; and - 8.
 Leave a clean environment for the next class.

 The appendix contains a description of the student-faculty disciplinary committee, as well as definitions of behaviors that are considered primary or secondary offenses.
 A single violation of any primary offense or repeated violations of a secondary offense could result in referral to the student-faculty disciplinary committee.
-Any student or employee of the college can refer student conduct violations to the chairperson of the student-faculty disciplinary committee, and the committee chairperson can refer the case to the dean of student development when immediate action is deemed necessary.
+Any student or employee of the college can refer student conduct violations to the chairperson of the student-faculty disciplinary committee.
+Student conduct cases of an unusual or emergency nature can be referred to the dean of student development, the evening and weekend administrator or the vice president for academic and student affairs when immediate action is deemed necessary.
 All other cases are handled by committee hearings.